-Answers to the 12 most common questions about locksmith pricing, consumer rights, scam prevention, and how to dispute overcharges.
+Answers to the 12 most common questions about locksmith pricing, consumer rights, and how to hire with confidence.

 These questions represent the most common situations consumers face when dealing with locksmith pricing and service quality.

 In most states, yes -- there is no regulated price cap for locksmith services.
-However, if a locksmith gives you a written or verbal quote and then bills more, that can be fraud or a deceptive trade practice under state consumer protection law.
+However, if a locksmith gives you a written or verbal quote and then bills more, that is a deceptive practice under state consumer protection law.
 Always get a written all-in quote before work begins.

 Three steps: (1) Request an itemized invoice in writing.
-(2) File a complaint with your state consumer protection office (usually the Attorney General).
-(3) Dispute the overcharge with your credit card company (chargeback).
-This is why paying by card, not cash, is essential.
+(2) (3) Dispute the overcharge with your credit card company (chargeback).
+Paying by card gives you added protection.

 As of 2026, locksmith licensing is required in: California (BSIS), Texas, Florida, Illinois, New Jersey, North Carolina, Oklahoma, Alabama, Tennessee, Louisiana, Virginia, and Nevada.
 Requirements vary.
 Search "[your state] locksmith license requirement" to confirm your state's rules.